OpenConext/OpenConext-dashboard/README.md

     mvn clean install

-To run locally:
+To run locally either start the Application from your IDE or use the spring-boot maven plugin:

-    mvn spring-boot:run -Drun.jvmArguments="-Dspring.profiles.active=dev"
+    mvn spring-boot:run

-If you want to debug you can use
+If you want to debug you can either debug the Application in your IDE or use:

     ./debug.sh

-To run without statistics - e.g. without any need for an internet connection - run
+#### Feature toggles

-    ./debug-local.sh
+In the [application.properties](selfservice/src/main/resources/application.properties) file you can disable / enable all remote interfaces like JIRA, Mail, SAB, VOOT, Statistics, PDP, OIDC, Manage.
+Default they are all disabled and mock implementations are used.
+Using ansible for deployment they can enabled.

 #### The client